joswoo/pattern-recognition/README.md

-Repository for Pattern Recognition class
+## Repository for Python labs for Pattern Recognition class

-## Lab

 2.3 Introduction to R ==> [Crash course on Python and Jupyter notebook](lab2.ipynb)